Reef Encounter: Gameplay

-The game is played on 2, 3, or 4 separate boards, depending on the number of players, on which the players attempt to grow corals to feed to their parrotfish.
+The game is played on 2, 3, or 4 separate boards depending on the number of players in which the players attempt to grow corals to feed to their parrotfish.
 Board space is limited, so the players' corals compete with one another for space.
 Corals are grown by placing polyp tiles on the board.
-The corals come in five different colors, and each color is weak or strong relative to each of the other colors—for example, red corals may be stronger than orange.
+The corals come in five different colors, and each color is weak or strong relative to each of the other colors.
+For example, red corals may be stronger than orange.
 Strong corals may overgrow weak ones, allowing the player who placed the tiles to consume the overgrown tiles.
 Consumed polyp tiles are strategically important, as they are required to perform certain actions and can allow a player to grow corals faster than would be possible otherwise.
 This hierarchy changes throughout the course of the game.
 All polyp tiles in a coral must be the same color.

-Each player starts the game with four shrimps.
+Each player starts the game with four shrimp.
 When placed on a coral, the shrimp claims the coral for that player and protects adjacent tiles (but not necessarily the entire coral) from being overgrown.
 Shrimp may be moved freely around the boards during a player's turn.

 There are a variety of actions which a player may take during their turn, including: